Alberta's

 Family business

-Alex Wilhauk soon joined his father and brothers in the family business.
+After finishing his hockey playing career, Alex Wilhauk soon joined his father and brothers in the family business.
 They would custom kill beef and pork at the plant and then transport the meat to the Quality Meat Market, where the product would be cut and wrapped for sale to their customers.

 In 1970, Tony left to become a meat cutter at Woodwards in Edmonton.